 (03) 9842 8182

-Serpell Primary School is a dynamic, thriving learning community made up of a diversity of cultural and linguistic backgrounds.
+Serpell Primary School is a vibrant, thriving learning community with students from a wide range of cultural and linguistic backgrounds.

 Oakleigh South Primary School Melbourne, Victoria